DenzelQuah/UMPSASportConnect/README.md

 ## How to Use
 1) Register/Login: Create an account or log in using your UMPSA email.
 2) Browse Events: View upcoming sports events and activities.
 3) Join/Create Events: Participate in existing events or organize your own.
-4) Share Media: Upload photos or documents related to events.
+4) Communicate User: Choose the user
 5) Receive Notifications: Stay updated with real-time alerts.
-6) Find Nearby Events: Use the map to discover events close to your location.
+6)

 ## Limitations
 1) Internet Required: The app needs an active internet connection for most features.